blbadger/blbadger.github.io/smaller-lms.md

 ![masked mixer]({{https://blbadger.github.io}}/deep-learning/masked_llm_mixer.png)

-but bear in mind that the full mixer has two convolutions separated by a nonlinearity (`self.expand_conv=True` below, so we actually need to perform the reshaping and masking for both convolutions.
+but bear in mind that the full mixer has two convolutions separated by a nonlinearity (`self.expand_conv=True` below) so we actually need to perform the reshaping and masking for both convolutions.

 ```python
 class MixerBlock(nn.Module):